brandonnw/java-dungeonmania/Pair_Blog.md

             - public void incrementEnemiesDefeated(): Increases count when player defeats an enemy.
             - public int getEnemiesDefeatedCount(): Returns the number of enemies the player has defeated.
             - public int getSpawnerCount(): Returns the number of spawners remaining on the map.

     - ZombieToastSpawner.java:
         Updated method:
-            The interact method in ZombieToastSpawner was updated to include a line of code which actually now destroys (removes from map) spawners when a player interacts with it validly.
+            - The interact method in ZombieToastSpawner was updated to include a line of code which actually now destroys (removes from map) spawners when a player interacts with it validly.

+    - Enemy.java:
+        Updated method:
+            - Updated the onDestroy method.
+Now, when an enemy is destroyed, a line of code will call the incrementEnemiesDefeated() method in Game.java.

 **Changes after review**